 Below, I briefly describe the three islands we visited – Agistri, Moni, and Aegina – in the order we experienced them.
 Sadly (at least for me), we didn’t spend much time on any of the islands.
 The choice was swimming or exploring, and I decided swimming was more desirable.

-I’m never good at hurried traveling, so only spending a few hours on each island wasn’t nearly enough time – either for swimming or exploring.
+I’m never good at hurried traveling, so only spending a few hours on each island wasn’t nearly enough time for me – either for swimming or exploring.
 Day trips are often rushed and packed with too many activities, but when solo traveling, some things are better done by signing on with a group.

 Most of my photographs are disappointing, so once again I’ve used some media shots in this post.
 Somehow, I lost several potentially dynamic panoramas.
 The sun was glaring, and photography wasn’t my primary interest.
 After traveling for a few months, you get weary of taking photos.
 On a long trip, there are constantly new things to absorb and learn – it’s impossible to do everything perfectly.
 It’s taken me years (ha) to learn how to pace myself – it’s an art still in the development stage.

 Blog posts are helpful for rekindling “after the fact” memories.
 In the heat of the moment, it’s difficult (impossible) to focus on everything, Greece is an extraordinarily beautiful place, but my first stops in Serbia and Turkey were incredible as well!
 Some days, things become too much, and it’s best to be quiet and just enjoy and observe your surroundings.

 Many travel experiences are difficult to describe to others, because they absolutely must be lived firsthand to be appreciated and understood.
 You can read a thousand written descriptions of something and still not understand it.
 Nevertheless, I make time for blog posts.
 Sometimes they help me keep focused and grounded, as I write travel memories.
 During long-term travel, no matter how well you plan, challenges always occur, and survival requires awareness of what’s happening in the immediate moment – but I’m digressing again, so back to the Greek islands…